shivanikush/shivanikush/README.md

 ### : Woman_Technologist: About Me :
 :woman_student: I recently completed my Master's in Computer Science with Artificial Intelligence as specialization from Indian Institute of Information Technology Lucknow, India.
-- Currently, I am working as an Intern at Intel.
+- Currently, I am working as Cluster Engineer at Intel.
-- I love to code, computer vision.
+- I love to code.
  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> .
 - :seedling: Exploring Technical Content Writing.
-- 🔭 I’m currently working as Intern at Intel.
+- 🔭 I’m currently working as Cluster Engineer at Intel.
 - 🌱 I’m currently learning Deeplearning and Computer vision,
 - 👯 I’m looking to collaborate on topics related to computer vision and deep learning...
 - 🤔 I’m looking for help with Deeplearning and Computer Vision